Felony Assault in New York

 Consult With a Lawyer

 Being charged with assault is a serious matter.
-It is quite advisable to consult with an attorney having knowledge of the assault laws and penalties applicable in your particular case.
+It's important to consult with an attorney having knowledge of the assault laws and penalties applicable in your case.
 A knowledgeable criminal defense attorney may be able to convince either a prosecutor or a jury that a defendant either did not intend to cause an injury or at least did not cause a serious enough injury to merit a charge of felony assault.
 That could result in lesser punishment (perhaps by pleading guilty to a lesser offense such as misdemeanor assault or disorderly conduct) or even dismissal of a case.